 While many folks with Alzheimer’s are fine with wearing a medical ID bracelet, jewelry is not for everyone.
 Some elderly adults with Alzheimer’s or other cognitive challenges have a problem with an ever-present bracelet.
 Though for those who tolerate a bracelet, unremovable medical IDs for Alzheimer’s can be a good way to make sure the ID is not removed, during a wandering incident for example.

 Beyond bracelets, there’s a world of other options for medical ID.
 The list of options for medical IDs for Alzheimer’s continues to expand as technology advances.
-Whereas traditional IDs are wearable jewelry, such as bracelets and necklaces, there are clever alternatives such as Smart ID shoe tags, stickers and more.
+Whereas traditional IDs are wearable jewelry, such as bracelets and necklaces, there are clever alternatives such as Smart IDs, shoe tags, stickers and more.

 Here are some alternative Medical IDs for Alzheimer’s:

 Smart IDs bring medical IDs into the digital age.
 MedicAlert’s Smart IDs are available as either Smart Medical ID Cards or MedicAlert ICE Tags.
-Both options use proven QR code technology for fast, easy access to your full health profile.
+Both options use proven QR code technology for fast, easy access to your loved one’s full health profile.
 Scanning the unique QR code on either type of Smart ID with a smartphone camera opens up critical information, including medical conditions, allergies, medications, vaccinations, and more.
 Since the QR code stores your data, you can fit more on one tag or ID, which can help with choosing a less obtrusive Smart ID or tag.
 Also, with Smart IDs your data can be updated without purchasing a new physical medical ID.

 MedicAlert’s Smart Medical ID Card is credit card-sized and easily carried with you in a wallet or pocket, or slipped into the pocket of a loved one if you’re worried they may wander.
 MedicAlert ICE Tags come in a set of four durable vinyl stickers that adhere securely to any hard surface – think cellphone cases, mobility aids – typical objects that travel with you.
-Each set of four tags has a unique QR code for one person, so they can be attached to multiple objects.
-Additional users would need their own individual set of sticker tags.

 Apple Watches have become popular among all age groups.
 They are such an easily-accessible resource for all kinds of information, MedicAlert developed an ID specifically for Apple Watches.
 Although they are considered wearable, these attachable tags slide onto the silicone band of an Apple Watch, so they don’t require the addition of an entirely new piece of jewelry.
 The engravable tags are rust-proof, water-proof and made of stainless steel.
 They are available in multiple colors and several size options for compatibility with different sizes of Apple Watches.